 Running seems to be one of the easier activities to get into.
 After all, you just have to put on your shoes, head out the door, and start running, right?
 Technically, yes.
-But, if you want to ensure a comfortable and injury-free running streak, especially when you’re just getting started, let’s first make sure you’re rocking some good running form before you take off.
+But, if you want to ensure a comfortable and injury-free running streak, especially when you’re just getting started, let’s first make sure you’re rocking the proper running form before you take off.

 We’ll start at the top and work our way down with pointers along the way.